umpirsky/zymfony-validator/README.md

 Zend validator adapter for Symfony.

 Zend Framework comes with a nice set of validation classes.
-Symfony provides nice validator component as well, but lacks some validators Zend already have, like credit cart, post code, hostname, iban...
+Symfony provides nice validator component as well, but lacks some validators Zend already have, like credit card, post code, hostname, iban...

 Zymfony Validator is a bridge between this two validators, and provides Symfonic interfaece for Zend validators.